NdyGen/blog/_agent_config/author_prompt.md

 - [ ] YAML front matter present (not wrapped in code block)

 ❌ If any checklist item is missing, the output is INVALID.

+Mandatory Completion Rules (Non-Negotiable)
+You must include the following in your output:

+A complete YAML front matter block (DO NOT wrap in backticks) at the top of the article.

+A valid image in Markdown after the introduction.

+Proof that the reviewer tool has been called:

+Include the JSON result from the reviewer directly in your output

+The JSON must include a score ≥ 0.8 and final_verdict = “Good” or “Excellent” ❌ If any of the above is missing, you must stop and fix your output before completing.
+✅ Do not finalize or return anything unless all checks are passed.